Ultimate Guide to Visiting the Borghese Gallery in Rome

 David's face is that of Bernini's.
 A mirror was held up for Bernini as he chiseled David's face.

-Bernini’s David is often compared and contrasted with Michelangelo’s Renaissance statue of David.
-While Michelangelo's is calm and serene, Bernini's David is full of emotion in attack mode.
+Bernini’s David is often compared and contrasted with Michelangelo’s Renaissance statue of David in Florence's Accademia, one of Florence's best museums.
+While Michelangelo's is calm and serene, Bernini's David is full of emotion and in attack mode.

 This small sculpture was created by a teenage Bernini, who was a child prodigy.
 It's significant because the sculpture is Bernini's earliest identified work.